whelan-low/tp/docs/DeveloperGuide.md

 ### \[Implemented\] List students of class

 The implementation of adding a class is facilitated by the `ListStudentsOfClassCommand` and `ListStudentsOfClassCommandParser`. `ListStudentsOfClassCommandParser` implements the `Parser` interface and it's operations. `ListStudentsOfClassCommand` extends the
-`Command` class and contains auxillary operations that supports the mechanism.
+`Command` class and contains auxiliary operations that supports the mechanism.

 Given below is an example usage scenario and how the add mechanism behaves at each step.